hoaf13/SPOJ_PTIT_CRAWLER/README.md

 ![image](https://i.ibb.co/2hkzfgW/log.png)

 ## Prerequisites
-This is an only package management you must install.
+This are some packages you must install.
 - pip
 - venv
 - chrome driver